srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     tempsensor         running          Up 4 hours       asaedgedockerhubtest/asa-edge-test-module:simulated-temperature-sensor
     ```

-    > [!NOTE] If the Stream Analytics module does not show up in the list, wait a minute or two, then try again.
+    > **Note**:  If the Stream Analytics module does not show up in the list, wait a minute or two, then try again.
 It can take a minute for the module deployment to be updated on the IoT Edge Device.

 1. Run the `iotedge log` command within the Azure Cloud Shell SSH session on the **IoT Edge Device** to watch the telemetry being sent by the `tempsensor` Simulated Temperature Sensor module: